 PERIPHERAL ARTERY DISEASE (PAD) is a chronic atherosclerotic disease of the lower-extremity arteries resulting in reduced blood flow.
-The manifestations of PAD and its complications include intermittent claudication, ischemic rest pain, ulceration, and gangrene.
-Early PAD includes asymptomatic disease and intermittent claudication-before ischemic rest pain, which is classically regarded as the earliest indication of chronic limb-threatening ischemia.1 (Fig. 1 depicts the generally progressive underlying disease process.)
+The manifestations of PAD and its complications include intermittent claudication, ischemic

-1AMGA (American Medical Group Association), Alexandria, Virginia, USA.
+&lt;sup>1AMGA (American Medical Group Association), Alexandria, Virginia, USA.

-2Division of Vascular Surgery and Endovascular Therapy, Emory University School of Medicine, Atlanta, Georgia, USA.
+&lt;sup>2Division of Vascular Surgery and Endovascular Therapy, Emory University School of Medicine, Atlanta, Georgia, USA.

-3Division of Vascular Surgery and Endovascular Therapy, Johns Hopkins University School of Medicine, Baltimore, Maryland, USA.
-4Janssen Scientific Affairs, LLC, Titusville, New Jersey, USA.
+&lt;sup>3Division of Vascular Surgery and Endovascular Therapy, Johns Hopkins University School of Medicine, Baltimore, Maryland, USA.
+Janssen Scientific Affairs, LLC, Titusville, New Jersey, USA.

-[©] Cori Grant et al., 2023; Published by Mary Ann Liebert, Inc. This Open Access article is distributed under the terms of the Creative Commons License [CC-BY] (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+© Cori Grant et al., 2023; Published by Mary Ann Liebert, Inc. This Open Access article is distributed under the terms of the Creative Commons License [CC-BY] (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 FIG. 1.
 Underlying pathophysiology and manifestations of PAD.
 Although the atherosclerotic disease process that underlies PAD is generally progressive and is often present in multiple vascular beds, the symptoms and clinical presentation of lower-extremity PAD are notably variable and individual patients may not experience the classical sequence of symptoms.
 Observational studies using EHR data are limited to using ICD-10-CM diagnosis codes, which are defined based on a strict progression of manifestations.
 CLTI, generally associated with the appearance of rest pain, indicates more advanced pathophysiology.
 Multiple episodes of ALI may occur at any time during the phase of CLTI.
-[The term CLTI was adopted in 2019.2 Before that, the term critical limb ischemia (CLI) was commonly used.].
-ALI, acute limb ischemia; CLI, critical limb ischemia; EHR, electronic health record; ICD-10-CM, International Classification of Diseases, Tenth Revision, Clinical Modification; PAD, peripheral artery disease.
+[The term CLTI was adopted in 2019.
+Before that, the term critical limb ischemia (CLI) was commonly used.].
+ALI, acute limb ischemia; CLI, critical limb ischemia; CLTI, chronic limb-threatening ischemia; EHR, electronic health record; ICD-10-CM, International Classification of Diseases, Tenth Revision, Clinical Modification; PAD, peripheral artery disease.

-In 2021, the American Heart Association (AHA) reported 6.5 million documented cases of lower-extremity PAD among US adults \geq 40 years old.2 However, many patients do not present with classic symptoms and, therefore, the actual prevalence of PAD may be closer to 12 million.3 This variation in presentation can lead to delays in diagnosis.4 Earlier evaluation and treatment are crucial to reduce the high rates of potentially preventable morbidity, amputation, and death.5
+In 2021, the American Heart Association (AHA) reported 6.5 million documented cases of lower-extremity PAD among US adults ≥40 years old.
+However, many patients do not present with classic symptoms and, therefore, the actual prevalence of PAD may be closer to 12 million.
+This variation in presentation can lead to delays in diagnosis.
+Earlier evaluation and treatment are crucial to reduce the high rates of potentially preventable morbidity, amputation, and death.

-The comprehensive management of early PAD, including exercise, lifestyle changes, and medication, is well supported by evidence and is consistent across multiple professional guidelines [AHA,^{6,7} Society for Vascular Surgery (SVS),8 and the Canadian Cardiovascular Society (CCS)9].
-The use of invasive procedures for revascularization, however, should be based on careful clinical consideration of an individual's disease state.^{10-12} Overall, the care of a patient with PAD is complex; it requires a nuanced balance of screening, diagnosis, and treatment to optimize patient outcomes.
+The comprehensive management of early PAD, including exercise, lifestyle changes, and medication, is well supported by evidence and is consistent across multiple professional guidelines [AHA, 6.7 Society for Vascular Surgery (SVS), and the Canadian Cardiovascular Society (CCS) In use of invasive procedures for revascularization, however, should be based on careful clinical consideration of an individual's disease state.
+Overall, the care of a patient with PAD is complex; it requires a nuanced balance of screening, diagnosis, and treatment to optimize patient outcomes.

 PAD disproportionately affects people from racial and ethnic minority groups and those who are socioeconomically disadvantaged.
-Disparities (eg, differences in patient awareness of PAD) are a significant contributor to delayed diagnosis.13 Prevalence of risk factors for PAD, including diabetes and smoking, is higher among African Americans in the United States.
-One in 3 Black individuals will develop PAD in their lifetime, compared with 1 in 5 White individuals.14
+Disparities (eg, differences in patient awareness of PAD) are a significant contributor to delayed diagnosis.
+Prevalence of risk factors for PAD, including diabetes and smoking, is higher among African Americans in the United States.
+One in 3 Black individuals will develop PAD in their lifetime, compared with 1 in 5 White individuals.